Game Designer Jobs in USA with Visa Sponsorship

 Which visa types do game studios typically use to sponsor designers?

-The H-1B is the most common route for game designers at established studios.
+The H-1B visa is the most common route for game designers at established studios.
 The O-1A is increasingly used for senior designers with verifiable industry recognition, such as shipped titles with significant commercial or critical reception, awards, or conference presentations.
-Some Canadian and Australian designers also have access to the TN or E-3 visas respectively, which are faster and simpler alternatives to the H-1B.
+Some Canadian and Australian designers also have access to the TN visa or E-3 visas respectively, which are faster and simpler alternatives to the H-1B.

 How competitive is H-1B sponsorship for game designers compared to software engineers?